 The Department of Agricultural and Consumer Economics and the University of Illinois offers two types of financial assistance: graduate fellowships and graduate assistantships.

 Both fellowships and assistantships provide a stipend and many include a waiver of tuition and coverage of some university fees.
-Stipend rates and the value of waivers may be obtained from the department upon request.
 The stipend and fee waiver may vary in amount according to the nature of the appointment.
 In addition, students who are supported with qualifying governmental or privately funded fellowships that do not include a waiver may be considered for a waiver of tuition and some fees.

 The department is unable to provide financial aid for all deserving candidates.
 Awards are made on a competitive basis.
 It is particularly important for applicants interested in financial aid to apply early and complete all application steps in a timely manner.